|Mixed Martial Arts|

 In other classes, you may work with a partner on situation-specific sparring, pad work or drills.
 Mixed martial arts employs techniques from all martial arts and combat sports and so the range of training methods in our MMA classes reflects that.

 Classes are generally finished with several rounds of sparring.
 There are no grades, ranks or belts in MMA the test of your knowledge, skill and progression is your ability to actually apply what you have learned.

-Please note, as with all classes at Absolute MMA and Conditioning, sparring is strictly optional.
+As with all classes at Absolute MMA, sparring is strictly optional.